 TCG’s Strategic Approach: The Casey Group responded immediately by surveying residents about the public perception of this issue and to identify key opposition messages that resonated best among local citizens.
 Based on this intelligence, our team worked with the local stakeholders and we responded immediately by creating Loudoun Rail Now (LRN) to guide messaging for supporters of the completion of the critical mass transit project to Loudon County.

 It was essential to avoid a conversation surrounding big business versus the people, with a citizens’ group known as Loudoun Opt Out leading the charge against Metro and a newly elected Loudoun County board.
 It was also imperative to protect supporters of Rail.
 Utilizing a diverse portfolio of grassroots tools including local media, social media, catchy videos, blogs and a door-to-door effort, LRN became the driving force in the debate.

-The Situation: In the middle of the 2014 NASL season, the Second Division soccer league needed a new Communications Director.
+The Client’s Objective: In the middle of the 2014 NASL season, the Second Division soccer league needed a new Communications Director.
 Following the demise of the Virginia Cavalry in late 2013, the NASL reached out to The Casey Group to serve and the interim Communications Director.

 Critically for the team, TCG crafted public statements and talking points for Sunrise, worked multiple hostile public meetings, procured adamant supporters from around the neighborhoods, and shared key information with reporters covering the proceedings.

 Earning Results: TCG provided the above information and more importantly identified 35 supporters who were willing to speak and had 59 emails to the Board of Supervisors using our proprietary email passthrough system.
 At the end of the day, Supervisors told Sunrise leadership that we put forth a much more organized, positive effort than many controversial land-use proposals.